 LA-Pain Now Available for ABPMR Diplomates

 Longitudinal assessment (LA) is now available for continuing certification in pain medicine.
-Like ABPMR’s LA-PM&R program, LA-Pain is a learning platform designed to assess your knowledge, provide immediate feedback, help you identify knowledge gaps, and link to resources to help you learn and improve over time.
+Similar to ABPMR’s LA-PM&R program, LA-Pain is a learning platform designed to assess your knowledge, provide immediate feedback, help you identify knowledge gaps, and link to resources to help you learn and improve over time.

-The success of the ABPMR’s longitudinal assessment pilot for PM&R meant the ABPMR Board of Directors approved the same format for pain medicine diplomates as soon as the American Board of Anesthesiology (ABA) offered a platform for non-anesthesiologists.
+The success of the ABPMR’s longitudinal assessment pilot for PM&R encouraged the ABPMR Board of Directors to approve the same format for pain medicine diplomates when the American Board of Anesthesiology (ABA) offered a platform for non-anesthesiologists.

-Administered by the ABA, and in partnership with the ABPMR, LA-Pain is now available for all pain medicine diplomates as a convenient, flexible, and relevant way to stay current in your pain medicine knowledge and care.
+Administered by the ABA, and in partnership with the ABPMR, LA-Pain is now available for all PM&R diplomates who hold a subspecialty certificate in a pain medicine.

 LA-Pain Basics